-- Both Developmental Disability (DD) and Behavioral Health (BH) providers are impeded by State budgetary constraints, and Medicaid service delivery.
+Both DD and Behavioral Health Providers are impeded by State budgetary constraints, and Medicaid service delivery.
+ORS collaborated with BHDDH and the provider network to build systems, and change models to meet goals and priorities.

+The focus on the unfunded mandates of the Consent Decree and the Pre-ETS transition population has created obstacles.

+ORS' own budgetary constraints have led to a significant change in Order of Selection categorization, and moved more towards placement on Wait List.

+STATE PLAN FOR SE Title VI FFY 2016 and FFY 2017:

+Obstacles:

+- The obstacles for Title VI program for FFY 2016 and FFY 2017 occur as the focus and resources of Supported Employment has been on individuals with significant intellectual disabilities, employment, and long-term supports for individuals with other behavioral health (BH) issues has seen a decrease in funding, CRP, and supported employment resources.
+As a consequence, ORS has struggled to provide SE services to individuals with behavioral health issues, as CRPs are not providing vocational services and long-term supports.
+Although the state agency responsible for BH services has created a new expectation of MH Centers to address employment issues, the infrastructure for these services will require time to re-build. - Both DD and Behavioral Health Providers are impeded by State budgetary constraints, and Medicaid service delivery.
 ORS collaborated with BHDDH and the provider network to build systems, and change models to meet goals and priorities. - The focus on the unfunded mandates of the Consent Decree and the Pre-ETS transition population has created obstacles. - ORS' own budgetary constraints have led to a significant change in Order of Selection categorization, and moved more towards placement on Wait List.

-STATE PLAN FOR SE Title VI FFY2016 and FFY2017:

-Obstacles: The obstacles for Title VI program for FFY 2016 and FFY 2017 occur as the focus and resources of Supported Employment has been on individuals with significant intellectual disabilities, employment, and long-term supports for individuals with other behavioral health (BH) issues has seen a decrease in funding, CRP, and supported employment resources.
-Consequently, ORS has struggled to provide SE services to individuals with behavioral health issues, as CRPs are not providing vocational services and long-term supports.

-Although the state agency responsible for BH services has created a new expectation of MH Centers to address employment issues, the infrastructure for these services will require time to re-build.